medienlampe/medienlampe/README.md

 ###### 🌱 I’m interested in ...
 ...always developing further in regards to the agile mindset, nonviolent communication and service leadership<br/>
 ...photography, history, technology and philosophy<br/>
+...music in general, mostly Metal, Rock, Goth and Electronica - [Ghost](https://ghost-official.com/) is one of my all-time favourites<br/>
 ...as much as possible by jumping in too many (and sometimes avoidable) rabbitholes. 🙈
 ###### 💬 Ask me about...
 ...anything, really - I try to be as transparent and open as possible.